mikedilger/mosaic-spec/docs/index.md

 * Clients and Servers remember the time that records are received, so that key revocation can revoke all records received after a certain time, and not rely on the possibly fake timestamps in the records themselves.
+* The specification is layered, and focused on the core.
+Applications using Mosaic are to be specified in their own respective places.

 Terminology differences

 * Nostr *events* are called `records`